Rockin a Granny Bike Ain't Cool

 |I wish I could have done that.
 Instead I kept my head down in embarrassment.|

-My school assigned me a granny bike to get around.
+My school assigned me a super rusty granny bike to get around.
 I thanked them, but thought, I hope I can get rid of this ASAP and get something better.
 My wish came true when one of my Australian friends left after a year.
-I rocked that wicked witch of the west bike for one full year (my pretties).
-His bike was a little more manly than the one I had.
-The tires were bigger and the basket didn’t bend and break when I put stuff in it.
-Plus it wasn’t rusty, which was sweet.
+I rocked that new Wicked Witch of the West bike for one full year (my pretties).
+His bike was a little more manly than the one I had and newer.
+The tires were bigger and the basket didn't bend and break when I put stuff in it.
+Plus it wasn't rusty, which was sweet.
 Half decent, kind of.

 I had also bought a trusty lock from the dollar store.
 I figured it’d be like be murder she wrote, only I wrote it and no murder involved (this time).
 I had double locks so on top of having a somewhat cooler but still granny bike, I figured no one would try and steal it.
 I thought wrong.

 There is a saying about Japan.
-That Japanese are very honest except for when it comes to two items “Bicycles and umbrellas”.
-They go missing like you wouldn’t believe.
+That Japanese are very honest except for when it comes to two items “bicycles and umbrellas”.
+They go missing like you wouldn't believe.
 More than once I contemplated informing the local police station “MY DOLLAR STORE UMBRELLA IS MISSING AGAIN I NEED IMMEDIATE ACTION”.
-My other friend just grabbed someone elses nicer umbrella in retaliation a few times.
+I also considered calling the SDF (Self Defense Force) in the name of my missing umbrella.
+My other friend just grabbed someone else's nicer umbrella in retaliation.

 One night I locked my bike near a Heiwado Department Store.
 The sign said “Don’t lock your bike here”.
-I ignored the sign and parked my bike.
+I ignored the sign and parked my bike (a bit of a rebel you could say).
 I figured with the double lock what’s the worse that could happen.

-I didn’t come back till the next day.
+I didn't come back till the next day.
 To my astonishment all the other bikes that were around mine were still there except for mine.
-It occurred to me, I should have brought the rusty bike the school had lent me so they wouldn't have zeroed in on a somewhat cool granny bike.
+It occurred to me, I should have brought the rusty bike the school had lent me so they wouldn't have zeroed in on a somewhat cooler non rusty granny bike.
 I just lost my Mustang.
+I could no longer go from zero to hero, I was now going from 0mph - 2mph in under one minute with a rusty "Creek, creek, creek" sound.

 I rocked the rusty blue piece of crap for the remaining two years.